Massage Therapy, Naturopathy

 THE PHILOSOPHY BEHIND THE PRACTICE

 AQTN recognizes that the client-therapist relationship is based on trust.
-ATQN therapists therefore first agree to this oath that they must respect at all times.
+AQTN therapists therefore first agree to a code of conduct that they must respect at all times.

-"As an active non-regulated paramedical practitioner in Quebec, my purpose is to serve the greater good of my client, including both physical & emotional health and well-being.
+"As a therapist offering professional health care services, my purpose is to serve the greater good of my client, including both physical & emotional health and well-being.
 By bringing together the best of my skills and expertise, I will create value that the client cannot create alone.
 I will refer the client to a specialist when such a referral would benefit the client.
-I will propose a course that enhances and provides remedy to my client for the long-term, without compromising their health or safety.
+I will propose sessions that enhance and provide remedy to my client for the long-term, without compromising their health or safety.
 I will take the time to explain the benefits and purpose of any therapeutic act whenever a client requests so or in situations where the client would derive a benefit from the discussion."

 PROFESSIONAL CODE OF ETHICS

-To remain in good standing order, all AQTN therapists must abide by the following code of ethics at all times.
+To remain a member in good standing, all AQTN therapists must abide by the following code of ethics at all times.
 Members can be reported by their clients, by other therapists, by insurance companies and even AQTN during any random anonymous telephone or in-person inquiry.

 GENERAL CLAUSES